gorenje/millieons.org/t/philosophy_of_santa_claus.md

 I won't go through the various interpretations and concepts for a GMitS since that is not what this essay is about.
 The takeaway is simply that the concept of a GMitS is and has been a hot topic amongst philosophers over millennia and for millennia to come.

-From the title, you might guess where I'm going with this!
+From the title, you might guess where I'm going with this.

 Santa Claus seems to be just as mystical as any GMitS.
 Santa Claus seems to be just as important - how else would billions of children get their presents on Christmas day?